 - attorneys’ fees.

-At Feldman Williams, PLLC, our sexual harassment lawyers are strong advocates for those who have been mistreated at work in Tampa and Atlanta and throughout Florida and Georgia.
+At Feldman Legal Group, our sexual harassment lawyers are strong advocates for those who have been mistreated at work in Tampa and Atlanta and throughout Florida and Georgia.
 We can help you understand your rights and options.
 We have the experience and resources to hold employers accountable for quid pro quo harassment and other unlawful workplace practices.

 Count on Our Experience to Protect Your Rights